thinhtrai1/JpTransliterate/README.md

 ## Features

-- [x] Transliterate kanji to hiragana.
-- [x] Transliterate kanji to katakana.
-- [x] Transliterate kanji to romaji.
+- [x] Transliterate kanji to hiragana, katakana and romaji.
 - [x] Transliterate kanji to list of words.
 - [x] Transliterate hiragana to katakana and vice versa.
+- [x] Transliterate katakana to romaji.
 - [x] A TransliterationText widget that presents text with transliteration annotations positioned above.

 ## Roadmap